mise-plugins/.github/profile/README.md

 Making software development safer, faster, and simpler.

+> [!WARNING]
+> This org and asdf/vfox plugins in mise are no longer the preferred mechanism for new tools.
+Try to get your tool into aqua or see if it can be installed with ubi, then it may be added to the mise [registry](https://github.com/jdx/mise/blob/main/registry.toml).
+> Only tools which cannot be added by other means should have an asdf/vfox plugin associated with them.

 # How it works

 [mise](https://mise.jdx.dev) is built with its predecessor [asdf](https://asdf-vm.com)'s plugin model. asdf/mise plugins are how each language/tool work and are git repos with a set of bash script.
 For example, tuist can be installed by either of the following: